Navigating Relationship Growth: A Journey of Connection and Understanding

 - Sep 29

-- 3 min read
+- 4 min read

 The Struggle Behind the Conversation

-Based on the context, differentiation is a therapeutic concept that refers to the ability to maintain a sense of self while in close connection with others.
+Differentiation is a therapeutic concept that refers to the ability to maintain a sense of self while in close connection with others.
 It has two components: self-differentiation and differentiation from the partner.

 A person with a high degree of self-differentiation can: